 System Installed 09/09/2008

-Our property is almost ideally suited in that we have two roof sections that face south and south east which gives us a large expanse of roof available for installing the panels required.
+Our property is almost ideally suited for PV in that we have two roof sections that face south and south east which gives us a large expanse of roof available for installing the panels required.

 I also did my bit by ensuring that I knew where the best position was for the panels, I did this by monitoring the position of the direct sunlight on the 4 roof sections through out what was possibly one of the best days of the year with sunshine and clear skies all day long, in fact I think I can confidently say we have not had a day like it since!